The Charles Lazarus Children’s Abilities Center benefits from highly skilled and experienced team members. They are here to help.

 - David Putrino, PT, PhD

 Dr. Putrino, is a physical therapist with a PhD in neuroscience.
-He is Director of Rehabilitation Innovation for the Mount Sinai Health System, Director of the Abilities Research Center (ARC), and Assistant Professor in the Department of Rehabilitation and Human Performance at the Icahn School of Medicine at Mount Sinai.
+He is Director of Rehabilitation Innovation for the Mount Sinai Health System, Director of the Abilities Research Center (ARC), and Associate Professor in the Department of Rehabilitation and Human Performance at the Icahn School of Medicine at Mount Sinai.
 His work focuses on developing technology-based solutions for individuals in need of more accessible health care.
 He conducts clinical trials of novel technologies to investigate their effectiveness at reducing and tracking symptoms in various patient populations.

 Dr. Putrino collaborates with other clinical investigators both within and beyond the Mount Sinai Health System to determine how innovative technologies can help patients.
 He also collaborates closely with developers to create technological solutions, such as a face-tracking system that allows people to control a computer completely hands-free.